light5551/docs-opmanual_autolab/book/opmanual_autolab/16_autolab_map/10_autolab_map_making.md

 ## Committing

+Warning: again, please do not commit any virtual environment!

 Now that the map is ready, you can commit :

 * the map in `duckietown-world/src/duckietown_world/data/gd1/maps`
 * the generated folder is `visualization/maps/`

 Note: You may note have the rights to push to the duckietown repository.
 Instead, create a fork of the repository and remember the user account you use, as it will be useful later on.
 Also remember the name you gave to the map.

-Warning: again, please do not commit any virtual environment.